callistabee/basilisk-journal/README.md

 on MNIST to play with making inferences about the autoencoder's latent variables.

-Austen suggested feeding the autoencoder random data to see how it affects the distribution of latent samples.
+Austen suggested feeding the autoencoder random data to see how it affects the distribution of latent samples, but I haven't tried this yet.

 We also discussed setting up the problem for public time-series datasets with known results.